trinker/textclean/README.md

 `gsub` is a great tool but often the user wants to replace a vector of elements with another vector. `mgsub` allows for a vector of patterns and replacements.
-Note that the first argument of `mgsub` is the data, not the `pattern` as is standard with base R's `gsub`.
+Note that the first argument of `mgsub` is the data, not the `pattern` as is standard with base R’s `gsub`.
 This allows `mgsub` to be used in a **magrittr** pipeline more easily.
 Also note that by default `fixed = TRUE`.
 This means the search `pattern` is not a regex per-se.
-This makes the replacement much faster when a regex search is not needed. `mgsub` also reorders the patterns to ensure patterns contained within patterns don't over write the longer pattern.
+This makes the replacement much faster when a regex search is not needed. `mgsub` also reorders the patterns to ensure patterns contained within patterns don’t over write the longer pattern.
 For example if the pattern `c('i', 'it')` is given the longer `'it'` is replaced first (though `order.pattern = FALSE` can be used to negate this feature).